aplbrain/vsvi2precomputed/README.md

-# vsvi-to-precompute
+# vsvi2precomputeds
-Script to convert VSVI (used in VAST) image datasets to precomputed volumes
+Package for converting VSVI (used in VAST) image datasets to precomputed volumes.